Creating Your Graphic Design Career Path

 Start designing your journey

-Now that you’ve seen the numerous directions a graphic design career path might lead, it’s time to start designing your customized road map.
-Your journey will likely be different than that of any other designer’s, but it will lead you to your dream destination.
+Now that you’ve seen the numerous directions a graphic design career path might lead, it’s time to start designing your customized career.

-*This article was originally published in August, 2012.
-It has since been updated to reflect information relevant to 2015.
+EDITOR’S NOTE: This article was originally published in August 2012.
+It has since been updated to reflect information relevant to 2018.